henrylv206/backup/README.md

 Uses *mysqldump*, *mongodump*.
 After backing up copy files to remote server and send report email.

-You can use **default.conf.template** as template for creation config for your server.
+You can use **default.conf.template** as template to create config file for your server.